cap-js/docs/guides/databases.md

 ### SAP HANA Functions

-In addition to the OData standard functions, the cds-compiler and all CAP Node.js database services come with out of the box support for some common SAP HANA functions, to further increase the scope for portable testing:
+In addition to the OData standard functions, the `@sap/cds-compiler` and all CAP Node.js database services come with out of the box support for some common SAP HANA functions, to further increase the scope for portable testing:

 ::: warning Upper- and Lowercase are supported